eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

     It allows performing service requests and replies to a service named *AddTwoIntsService*, which consists of two integer numbers as request type and answers with a single value, indicating the sum of them.
-    As an alternative to `colcon`, in order to compile the `DDSAddTwoInts` example, the following commands can be executed:
+    As an alternative to :code:`colcon`, in order to compile the :code:`DDSAddTwoInts` example, the following commands can be executed:

     .. code-block:: bash